-UM-Flint offers flexible and innovative graduate programs in Early Childhood, Educational Technology, Literacy Education, Inclusive Education, and Educational Administration; a master's with secondary certification program based in Detroit; and education specialist and doctorate degree in Educational Leadership.
+UM-Flint offers flexible and innovative graduate programs in Early Childhood, Mathematics Education for Elementary and Early Childhood, Educational Technology, Literacy Education, Inclusive Education, and Educational Administration; a master's with secondary certification program based in Detroit; and education specialist and doctorate degree in Educational Leadership.

 Education Graduate Programs